SarasUgale/trader-performance-vs-market-sentiment/README.md

 # Primetrade Sentiment vs Trader Performance

-This repo implements the Primetrade.ai Data Science Intern assignment: analyze how Bitcoin market sentiment relates to Hyperliquid trader behavior and performance, then convert the findings into actionable trading rules.
+This repo implements the Data Science Intern assignment: analyze how Bitcoin market sentiment relates to Hyperliquid trader behavior and performance, then convert the findings into actionable trading rules.

-The submission is notebook-first, with reusable Python modules underneath and a lightweight Streamlit dashboard for exploration.

 ## Executive Summary